oatlog/oatlog/doc/proposal/main.typ

 // test-case evaluation scenarios and benchmarks.

-We generally think that the design space is sufficiently large and the domain sufficiently immature that performance improvements are possible over egglog and Eqlog, even if the algorithmic behavior is kept relatively unchanged.
+We generally think that the design space is sufficiently large and the domain sufficiently immature that performance improvements are possible over egglog and eqlog, even if the algorithmic behavior is kept relatively unchanged.

 == Ideas for improvements